HooveSec/CompaniesHiringForSpace/README.md

 | World View | Exploration of the Stratosphere, Space Tourism | Arizona, U.S | (https://jobs.lever.co/world-view-enterprises-inc.)
 | Xplore  | | |
 | York Space Systems  | Complete solutions for mission design, spacecraft, launch, ground, and operations.| U.S Based | (https://recruitingbypaycor.com/career/CareerHome.action?clientId=8a7883d0821e1a6301823c22a8bd068b)

-## FAQ
-Q: Company X is not listed, can we add it?
-A: Sure, either make a pull request or raise an issue or tell me via twitter (@HooveSec)

 ## List of places that do internships
 | Company | Location |